How to Lay Flooring on a Concrete Subfloor

 After measuring the length and width of the room, multiply those numbers together to calculate the room’s surface area, which will tell you how much Engineered Wood you’ll need.
 Engineered wood is fairly easy to install because it’s suitable for the ‘floating floor’ process, which means you can simply lay it without any nails or adhesive.
 If you have engineered wood with a tongue and groove system, they simply click together.

 When laying, leave a perimeter of at least 10mm around the room to allow for an expansion gap.
 Slot each board into each other and tap into place using a tapping block and hammer.
-Afterwards add beading which should be fixed in position with a hammer and nail.
+Afterwards, add beading which should be fixed in position with a hammer and nail.

 As you don’t have to install underlay for Vinyl Flooring, this can go directly onto the concrete subfloor.
 However, allow 24 hours for your flooring to acclimatise by leaving it out of its packaging.
 When it’s ready, unroll your vinyl flooring and cut to size after measuring your room.
 It’s best to allow and extra 15cm, just to be on the safe side.

 The installation method depends on the size of the room.
 For example, rooms less than 12 metres squared, can settle with a loose installation without adhesive.
-For rooms between 12 and 25 metres squared, use a double-sided tape to secure the vinyl in place, we offer this in our Adhesive Section.
+For rooms between 12 and 25 metres squared, use double-sided tape to secure the vinyl in place, we offer this in our Adhesive Section.
 Finally, for larger rooms over 25 metres squared, opt for glue.
 Again, our Vinyl Flooring Adhesive Section offers many adhesives that will help you.
 As you would with other floors, finish by adding beading with glue or a hammer and nail.

+Once you've fitted your underlay you can start laying laminate on concrete.
 For Laminate Flooring, calculate how many packs you’ll need by working out the surface area of the room by multiplying the length and width together.
 If in doubt, add an extra pack to allow for any mishaps.

 Like engineered wood, laminate flooring also has a simple click system.
 So, start by laying the planks onto your underlay from the left-hand corner of the room, clicking into place as you go.
 Remember to leave a gap of roughly 8-10mm around the walls to allow for expansion and space for your beading.
 Lastly, add in your beading or skirting.